-Each form had some really great thought provoking questions.
+Each form had some really great thought-provoking questions.
 The answers to the questions would definitely position you better when prospecting.
-But these forms were such a distraction and time consuming to fill out.
+But these forms were such a distraction and time-consuming to fill out.

 The only time I ever filled out the forms was in the workshop where the training company taught me how to fill them out.
-I never looked at them again and I am one to geeks out a little more around tools like this, so if I didn’t use them, I am sure that nobody in the class used them much.
+I never looked at them again and I am one to geek out a little more around tools like this, so if I didn’t use them, I am sure that nobody in the class used them much.

 The company paid thousands of dollars for me and my peers to attend this sales training program and I am pretty sure we went back to our old ways right after the sales training program.

 This next gap refers more to internal programs than the programs where a third party comes in to train sales resources and this is that programs can be too focused on the details of the product being sold.

 The issue with this is that when you are prospecting and trying to generate leads, you are usually not in a place where it is good to talk too much about the product as you are initially just trying to get your foot in the door and establish a conversation.
 Not only do you not really have time to get into all of those details that you have been trained on, but it is also not really effective to talk primarily about your product at the beginning of the sales cycle.

 My career was spent selling technology products and services and just about every company that I worked for was guilty of this.
 They would put you in a room and go through all of the details of how the software worked and what it did.
 Really cool stuff quite frankly and this type of training actually motivated you to want to go out and sell all of this new technology you have been trained on.